kbengine/kbengine.github.com/docs/installation.md

 Login IP(Client):

 	[kbengine.xml]->loginapp->externalInterface
 	（Because reading is the address of NIC, some reasons may not be able to obtain the correct IP address.
-For example, port mapping mode with the network interaction, this should be set to [kbengine_defs.xml]->loginapp->externalAddress）
+For example, port mapping mode with the network interaction, this should be set to [kbengine_defaults.xml]->loginapp->externalAddress）

 Login port(Client):